 Key documents include: marriage or civil partnership certificates, joint tenancy agreements, utility bills at the same address, joint bank account statements, phone records showing regular communication, photographs together at different times, travel tickets and hotel bookings from visits, and letters from family and friends confirming the relationship.
 A variety of evidence types is more convincing than many documents of the same type.

-What is your relationship to the applicant mean on visa forms?
+What does "your relationship to the applicant" mean on visa forms?

 How long do you need to live together for a UK partner visa?